Hanyu626/G9_RemoteControlRobot/README.md

 # Discription

 This project is to build a robot that can help patrol an area that is otherwise hard to monitor by traditional surveillance cameras.
+Here is a short video to present our project.

 [![Video Demonstration](https://img.youtube.com/vi/PYYn_kXQ1YY/0.jpg)](https://www.youtube.com/watch?v=PYYn_kXQ1YY)